Showwwwwwwww/HRI_CV_LLM/README.md

 ## Whisper
 Whisper is the ASR techniques we used in this project, meanhwhile, for the diaziration version, it can recognize different speakers in one audio and assign people for each sentence.

-Try this module online by following this link: https://huggingface.co/spaces/vumichien/Whisper_speaker_diarization
+Try this module online by following this Huggingface link: https://huggingface.co/spaces/vumichien/Whisper_speaker_diarization

 ### Setup